What do you do at Become?

 I studied English Literature at KCL.
 After graduating in 2016, I volunteered to collect coats for Wrap Up London, helped achieve 700% organic online growth, and joined the committee to lead on comms.
 Meanwhile, I went from a marketing assistant at SeeAbility to an engagement and policy Charityworks trainee at the RCR, and then a communications manager at School-Home Support before joining Become at the end of 2020.

-On a more personal note, my grandad grew up in care and my dad worked on the maintenance team for children’s homes across London, so I’ve had some understanding of what children in care face from an early age and it means a lot to be working for this cause and organisation.
+On a more personal note, many of my family members have been in care and my dad did maintenance for children’s homes across London in the 2000s, so I’ve had an understanding of what children in care face from an early age and it means a lot to be working for this cause and organisation.

 What do you like about working at Become?

 Power-sharing with young people, and the space to be creative and learn from our mistakes.

 Creativity, community, and doing something meaningful about injustices.